Kirby Moves for 3d Gauge Theories: ST-move as Rolfsen twist

-Correspondingly, ungauging is the operation of deleting the surgery circles in \eqref{effST}, which lefts with a $L(1,0)$ with a matter circle $\redcirc$ on its longitude, and correspondingly a $\redcirc$ on the meridian of $L(\pm 1,1)$.
-This mirror tirality can be represented as linking graphs:
+which describes the basic mirror duality: $1\F \leftrightarrow U(1)_{\pm1} +1\F$.
+Correspondingly, this ungauging deletes the blue circles in \eqref{effST} and leaves a $L(1,0)$ with a circle $\redcirc$ on its longitude, which is dual to a $L(\pm 1,1)$ with a $\redcirc$ on its meridian.
+Using graphs, this mirror duality (ST-duality) is represented as

-This mirror duality is highly non-trivial, as it means that even if the matter circle (Lagrangian defect) is present, the rational twist is still a homemorphism, so the Rolfsen's twist can be extend to the case with OV defect $\redcirc_\inf$ rather than only $\bigcirc_\inf$.
-Note that adding $\redcirc $ along the longitude of $L(\pm1,1)$ is not allowed, because $L(\pm1, 1)$ should be viewed as a standard Lens space, on which the image of matter circle $\redcirc$ should be the meridian of the complement, as is shown in section \ref{imagecircs}.
-From the perspective of brane webs, the geometric interpretation in \eqref{mirrortrialitycirc} is a local S-duality that switches $\NS5$ and $\D5$.

-\textbf{FI and mass parameter revisited.} We draw the matter circle (red) big on the left graph and small on the right graph of \eqref{mirrortrialitycirc}, because the mirror map exchanges the FI parameter $\xi$ of the gauge circle $U(1)_k$ and the mass parameter $m$ of the matter.
-One can conjecture that the length of the surgery circle represents the FI parameter, and the length of matter circles represents the mass parameter.
-This is confirmed by sphere partition function computations for the mirror duality in \cite{Cheng:2023ocj} that the matter in the dual theory $\bullet_{\pm1}-\graybox$ is almost massless up to a quantum shift $q^*=e^{i * \epsilon}$, and the mass parameter of $\graybox$ becomes the FI parameter in the dual theory $\bullet_{+1}-\graybox$.
-Therefore, in the right graph of \eqref{mirrortrialitycirc}, we draw a very small red circle to denote the matter circle $\redcirc$.

-In section \ref{sec:defectm5}, we tried to use M/IIB duality to identify the corresponding geometric objects on 3-manifolds for FI and mass parameters, but were not very successful.
-However, using the geometric representation of the mirror duality, one can solve this tricky problem.
-In short, the length of surgery circle $\bluecirc$ should be the FI parameter, and the length of matter circle $\redcirc$ should be the mass parameter.
-These circles correspond to $S^1_\sharp$ and $S^1_9$ respectively in the elliptic torus $T^2_{9\sharp}$ of M-theory.

-\textbf{A knot excample.} Because of the $ST$-move, one can replace any unknotted matter circle by a gauge circle with a matter circle $ $, even if the matter circle $\redcirc$ is linked to knotted gauge circles.
+This $ST$-move is highly nontrivial, as it means that even if the matter circle $\redcirc$ is present, the Rolfsen twist is still a well defined homeomorphism.

-Lickorish-Wallace theorem tells that any closed orientable three-manifold can be obtained by Dehn surgeries along a link in $S^3$, and each component of this link can be an unknot $\bigcirc$.
-This means that if a three-manifold is given by surgeries along a knot $M_3=S^3\backslash K$, then this knot can be equivalently transformed into a class of links using Kirby moves.
-If a matter circle $\redcirc$ is linked to a surgery knot $K$, one can still apply $ST$-moves.
-Here we illustrate a trefoil example in Figure \ref{fig:STex1}.
+\textbf{Knot examples.} Recall that if a three-manifold is given by the surgery along a knot, then this knot can be transformed into a link by Kirby moves.
+Even if a red circle $\redcirc$ is linked to a knot $K$, one can still apply $ST$-moves.
+An example is shown in Figure \ref{fig:STex1}.

-One can consider complicated winding patterns between matter circles and knots.
-As a typical example in textbook e.g. \cite{Prasolovbook,Rolfesn:1984,Rolfsenbook}, the trefoil can be unknoted by $\a$-Kirby moves into the link $\bullet_k-\bullet_{\pm1}-\graybox$ with linking number $\pm2$.
-We can also do this by moving the matter circles $\redcirc_\inf$ by $ST$-moves:

-where a charge-2 matter circle is on the left graph, which after a $ST$-move generates a blue circle $\bullet_{\pm1}$.